 The First Doctor had hidden it, in London 1963; in the events just prior to An Unearthly Child.

 The Seventh Doctor became the destroyer of worlds, as Davros unleashed the power of the Hand Of Omega; which the Doctor had reprogrammed and it obliterated – planet Skaro.

 This was a pivotal moment for the Seventh Doctor, as the Time Lord showed – a darker streak of retribution.
 As the Daleks and Skaro were destroyed, the Doctor taunted Davros – for his arrogance.

 “Your species has the most amazing capacity for self-deception, matched only by its ingenuity when trying to destroy itself!”
 [Seventh Doctor about humans] – Remembrance Of The Dalek’s

-Any early momentum built up by the excellent Remembrance was lost by the awful The Happiness Patrol – 1988 another reference to Thatcher’s 80’s Britain, featuring a tyrannical female despot.
-It also featured the Happiness Patrol – a kind of secret police, which carted away the citizens if they were caught being miserable in public.
+Any early momentum, built-up by Remembrance Of The Daleks.
+Was lost by the awful The Happiness Patrol: another satirocal reference to Thatcher’s 80’s Britain.
+Featuring, a tyrannical female despot (modelled on Thatcher) named ‘Helen B’.
+It also featured, the Happiness Patrol; a kind of secret police.
+Which kidnapped citizens – if they were caught being ‘miserable’ – in public.